IRIS Area and International Studies Awards for Incoming Graduate Students

 Awardees

-Awardees receive funds upon request award by completing this funds release request form and submitting it to the IRIS Awards Office per instructions.
+Awardees receive funds upon request award by completing this Funds Release Request Form and having their primary faculty advisor submit an Advisor Approval Form.
 Requests must be submitted six-to-eight weeks (and no fewer than four weeks) prior to the awardee’s intended use.
-Awards are disbursed approximately one month before the project start date.